sisso/rust-space/rust/docs/forum.md

 # Forum

+## Movement prediction should not be exposed to GUI

+GUI must not care and have no algorithm related with movements.
+We are not trying to simulate a networkcode.

+In the case we want reduced game time comparing with interface, we should introduce fixed time in the code.

 ## Trade still fail

 In case of storage with whitelist, trader is not smart enough to knwo that his cargo will be rejected and get stuck